xrmashiloane/terraform/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env or .tfvars file

 `api_access_key_value`
 `aws_region`